SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 inside special members like ``init`` or ``subscript`` it is the name of that keyword, and at the top level of a file it is the name of the current module.

+..
+TR: Should all of these meanings be documented, or are some of them "internal use only" hacks?

 .. langref-grammar

     expr-literal ::= integer_literal